+- 5.2 Personal protective equipment (PPE) provided by Skills/Compétences Canada

+- N/A

-- 5.2 List of required personal protective equipment (PPE) provided by the competitor.
+- 5.3 Personal protective equipment (PPE) provided by the competitor.

 - Safety Glasses

 - CSA approved safety shoes

 - Hearing protection (optional)

 Note: Competitors will not be allowed to compete if the above items are not brought and used.